Bernard 80 GR

 The Bernard 80 GR was one of three types built by different French constructors in response to a government call for an aircraft capable of setting new long-distance records.
-A single engine monoplane with a crew of two, the 80 GR set an absolute record for flight over a closed circuit in April 1931, covering 8,960 km (5,569 mi).
+A single-engine monoplane with a crew of two, the 80 GR set an absolute record for flight over a closed circuit in April 1931, covering 8,960 km (5,569 mi).
 Modifications led to a new designation as the Bernard 81 GR but no more records were set despite several attempts.

 Design and development

 In 1929 France regained the world straight line and closed circuit distance records with the Breguet 19 TR Point d'Interrogation.
-Both non-stop flights in this open cockpit aircraft covered about 8,000 km (5,000 mi) and it was obvious that longer flights would require better crew protection.
-Albert Claquot, the French air minister, therefore announced a prize of one million francs for the prototype of an aircraft that could fly for 10,000 km (6,215 mi) against a 35 km/h (22 mph) head wind.
+Both non-stop flights in this open cockpit aircraft covered about 8,000 km, and it was obvious that longer flights would require better crew protection.
+Albert Caquot, executive director of the French Air Ministry, therefore announced a prize of one million francs for the prototype of an aircraft that could fly for 10,000 km against a 35 kph headwind.
 Three manufacturers responded, resulting in the Blériot 110, the Dewoitine 33 Trait d'Union and the Bernard 80 GR L'Oiseau Tango.
-Tango referred both to the orange colour of the aircraft and to an earlier Bernard aircraft named L'Oiseau Tango, the Bernard 18 GR.
-The GR designation used by both Bernard designs and by other long range French aircraft stood for Grand Raid or extreme long-distance flight.
+"Tango" referred both to the orange colour of the aircraft and to an earlier Bernard aircraft, a Bernard 18 GR named L'Oiseau Tango.
+The "GR" designation used for both Bernard designs and by other long-range French aircraft stood for Grand Raid (Grand Foray), meaning extreme long-distance flight.
 The last of the three to fly, the Bernard was flown for the first time on 27 November 1930 by Antoine Paillard.

 The Bernard 80 was a monoplane with a cantilever wing of high aspect ratio (8.6).
-The wing planform was straight tapered with elliptical tips.
-Five fuel tanks on each side provided a total capacity of 7,000 L (1,540 Imp gal, 1,850 US gal).
+The wing planform was straight-tapered with elliptical tips.
+Five fuel tanks on each side provided a total capacity of 7,000 l.
 Differential ailerons were fitted.
-The wing was a single piece wooden structure with two spars and plywood ribs, plywood skinned with canvas covering.
-It thickened continuously towards the centre where its depth increased rapidly to form part of the fuselage.
+The wing was a single-piece wooden structure with two spars and plywood ribs, plywood-skinned with canvas covering.
+It thickened continuously towards the centre, where its depth increased rapidly to form part of the fuselage.
 This centre section contained four parallel steel tubes which joined the front and rear fuselage sections to it.
-An oval internal opening, 0.7 m (28 in) high and 0.45 m (17 in) wide, gave access from the nose to the rear.
+An oval internal opening, 0.7 m high and 0.45 m wide, gave access from the nose to the rear.